-7 Promulgation of Maritime Safety Information (MSI) or Search and Rescue (SAR) information
+Promulgation of Maritime Safety Information (MSI) or Search and Rescue (SAR) information

-- 7.1 MSI or SAR information is promulgated by officially registered information providers whose Certificates of Authorization to broadcast via SafetyNET services are issued by the IMO in accordance with the procedures in Annex 2.
-Registered information providers include for example: - .1 NAVAREA Coordinators: for NAVAREA warnings and other urgent safety-related information; - .2 National Coordinators: for coastal warnings and other urgent safety-related information; - .3 METAREA Coordinators: for meteorological warnings and forecasts; and - .4 Rescue Coordination Centres: for shore-to-ship distress alerts, SAR information and other urgent safety-related information. - 7.2 All NAVAREA, Sub-area and coastal warnings and METAREA, Sub-area warnings and forecasts should be broadcast only in English in International SafetyNET Services in accordance with resolution A.706(17), as amended, and A.1051(27) as amended.
-In addition to the required broadcasts in English, METAREA/NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using National SafetyNET services. - 7.3 Registered information providers shall take into account the need for contingency planning.
+7.1 MSI or SAR information is promulgated by officially registered information providers MSIP's -whose whowho's's Certificates of Authorization to broadcast via SafetyNET services are issued by the IMO in accordance with the procedures in aAnnex 2.
+Registered

+- NAVAREA Coordinators: for NAVAREA warnings and other urgent safety-related information;

+National Coordinators: for coastal warnings and other urgent - safety-related information;

+METAREA Coordinators: for meteorological warnings and - METAREA Coordinators: for meteorological warnings and forecasts; and Rescue Coordination Centres: for shore-to-ship distress - alerts, SAR information and other urgent safety-related information.

+All NAVAREA Sub-area and coastal warnings and METAREA - 7.2 All NAVAREA, Sub-area and coastal warnings and METAREA, Sub-area warnings and forecasts should be broadcast only in English in the-International SafetyNET Services in accordance with resolution A.706(17), as amended, and A.1051(27) as amended.
+In addition to the - required broadcasts in English, METAREA/NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using-a National SafetyNET services. - 7.3 Registered information providers shall take into account the need for contingency planning.
-Message formatting and C codes for SafetyNET8 8

-- EGC messages include instructions to the LES for processing MSI in the form of a special address header that consists of five (or six) C codes as described below.
-In order for a message to be correctly processed, it shall always consist of data conforming to C codes "1" to "5".
-Additionally, C code "0" shall be used when required by the service provider.

-- Co Ocean Region code - 1 digit (when required)

-- 0 Atlantic Ocean Region West

-- 1 Atlantic Ocean Region East

-- 2 Pacific Ocean Region

-- 3 Indian Ocean Region

-- 9 all Ocean Regions served by the addressed LES (Note: availability of $C_0 = 9$ should be checked with the LES operator or service provider)

-- C1 priority code - 1 digit code

-- C_2 service code - 2 digit code

-- C_3 address code - 2, 4, 10 or 12 alphanumeric code

-- C_4 repetition code - 2 digit code

-- C_5 presentation code - 1 or 2 digit code
+8 Me ssage formatting and C codes for SafetyNET Formatert: Utheving in the for codes as processed C messages include instructions to the LES for processing MSI m of a special address header that consists of five (or six) C is described below.
+In order for a message to be correctly d, it shall always consist of data conforming to C codes "1" to ionally, C code "0" shall be used when required by the service Formatert: Utheving C 0 Ocean Region code - 1 digit (when required) 0 - Atlantic Ocean Region - West 1 - Atlantic Ocean Region - East 2 - Pacific Ocean Region 3 - Indian Ocean Region DO WE NEED A CO CODE FOR MEAS?
+Formatert: Utheving 9 - all eQcean Regions served by the addressed LES (Note: availability of C_0 = 9 should be checked with the LES operator or service provider) C_1 priority code - 1 digit code Formatert: Engelsk (Storbritannia) C_2 service code - 2 digit code C 3 address code - 2, 4, 10 or 12 alphanumeric code C 4 repetition code - 2 digit code Formatert: Engelsk (Storbritannia) C 5 presentation code - 1 or 2 digit code 8 Ref fo or SafetyNET II formatting and codes Formatert: Standardskrift for avsnitt, Skrift: (Standard) Optima LT Std, 8,5 pkt, Skriftarge: Svart, Utheving Formatert: Engelsk (USA)